dingo/oauth2-server/readme.md

 http://localhost/example-server/authorize
 	?response_type=code
 	&client_id=example
-	&redirect_uri=http%3A%2F%2Flocalhost%2Fexample-client%2Fauthenticate
+	&redirect_uri=http%3A%2F%2Flocalhost%2Fexample-client%2Fauth%2Fcode
 ```

 If the Authorization Server detects that the user is not logged in they will be redirected to the login page and requested to login.
 Once logged in the user should be redirected back where they are prompted to authorize the client.
 If the user authorizes the client the Authorization Server will issue an authorization code which is sent back as part of the query string on the redirect URI that was provided.

-> Remember that the redirection URI provided must match a redirection URI that was registered for the client.
+> Remember that if a redirection URI is provided it must match a redirection URI that was registered for the client.
+When no redirection URI is provided the default redirection URI is used.

 Now that the client has the authorization code it needs to request an access token from the Authorization Server using the code.
 We'll need a route that will handle the issuing of access tokens.
 This guide will assume the route is at `http://localhost/example-server/token`.